smarlowucf/azurectl/doc/man/azurectl.md

 1. __~/.config/azurectl/config__
 2. __~/.azurectl/config__

 The azurectl config file is an INI style file structured into sections.
-There are account and region sections which are handled by the __azurectl setup account command__
+There are account and region sections which are handled by the __azurectl setup account command__.
+The minimal structure of the config file has the following mandatory sections:

+    [DEFAULT]
+    default_account = account:user
+    default_region = region:region_name

+    [region:region_name]
+    default_storage_account = storage_account_name
+    default_storage_container = storage_container_name

+    [account:user]
+    publishsettings = /path/to/publish_settings_file

 ## __--account=name__